 The exterior is made of plastic.
 There are a few scuffs and scratches, but given the material and the color, nothing really stands out.
-The suitcases are lined with the same green color and comes with side pockets and garment ties.
+The suitcases are lined with the same green color and come with side pockets and garment ties.

 The silver metal accents are uniform across all bags.
 There are no visible signs of abrasion and all the latches work perfectly.

 Most vintage finds are suitcases meant to be carried by either the traveler or the help.
 Later on, however, wheels started showing up.
 With more people traveling, farther destinations available, and less help from butlers or from staff, people started opting to pull their luggage around.
-In the 80s, there wasn't much innovation in terms of technology or build of the suitcase other than the wheels.
+In the 80s, there wasn’t much innovation in terms of technology or the build of the suitcase other than the wheels.

 There is no key, unfortunately, but other than a few barely visible scratches, it’s in great condition.
 The handle latches are in great working condition.

 The pull strap is tucked on the side and extends for you to literally pull the suitcase.
 The suitcase is not particularly stable due to its shape, but the wheels still roll without any snags.